Hammerspoon/hammerspoon.github.io/index.md

 ## How do I install it?

-Grab the latest release from [here](https://github.com/Hammerspoon/hammerspoon/releases/latest) and then drag the application to `/Applications/`.
+[Download the latest release](https://github.com/Hammerspoon/hammerspoon/releases/latest) and then drag the application to `/Applications/`.

 ## How do I use it?

-Hammerspoon is controlled by the config you write in `~/.hammerspoon/init.lua`.
-You can place any Lua script you like in there, using the APIs that Hammerspoon provides.
+Out of the box, Hammerspoon does nothing.
+You will need to create a Lua script in  `~/.hammerspoon/init.lua` using our APIs and standard Lua APIs.

-If you are new to Hammerspoon, read the [Getting Started Guide](/go/)
+If you are new to Hammerspoon, read the [Getting Started Guide](/go/) with reference to the [full API documentation](/docs/).

-A full API reference can be found [here](/docs/).

-If you need a reference for the Lua scripting language, see [lua.org](http://www.lua.org/docs.html).
+You can learn more about the Lua scripting language at [lua.org](http://www.lua.org/docs.html).

 ## How can I contribute?